NeuroTechX/ntx_slack_archive/general.md

  >eohan is the kickstater still happening?
 People online seem to say it's over.
 The design of the Aware is great and I'd love to buy one.

+5/26/2017 1:34 AM

+ **marion** :

+ >Anyone else know if we can purchase the Aware somewhere?